iitrabhi/GSoC2019/README.md

 # GSoC2019: GMsh/XDMF/DOLFIN mesh processing pipeline

 This repository consist of code snippets and tests for the FEniCS-GSoC-2019 program.
-Yon can find the details about the project and my work plan [here](https://github.com/iitrabhi/GSoC2019/blob/master/PROPOSAL.md).
+You can find the details about the project and my work plan [here](https://github.com/iitrabhi/GSoC2019/blob/master/PROPOSAL.md).

 ## Getting Started